How to start a food truck business

 April and Dustin Williams, who moved from central Oregon to Orlando, Florida, own À La Cart Orlando.
 In Oregon, the Williams had fallen for a fun concept: food truck pods–clusters of food trucks arranged near outdoor seating.
 They brought the concept with them to Florida.
 In Orlando, they assembled a crew of complementary vendors to form a new food pod.
 To stir up business, they offer themed menu items, events, and keep their Clover devices like the Clover Go handy for busy nights.

 A food truck can also be a launch pad for entrepreneurs who dream of opening a brick-and-mortar restaurant.
-Both Reyna’s Tacos and Salty Sistas found their groove–and their customers–as food trucks and leveled up to brick-and-mortar businesses.
+Reyna’s Tacos found its groove–and its customers–as a food truck and leveled up to a brick-and-mortar business.
 Operating a food truck can be a great opportunity to hone your skills, refine your dishes, and drum up customers for whatever your dream food business might be.

 Learn how Clover helps quick-service restaurants and food trucks to the streets and beyond.